MelonKony/millmint/content/utopia/vekllei/society/government.md

 ## Administration of the Interior

-The *Administration of the Interior of the Government of Vekllei* (also known as the *Interior Government* or *Interior Parliament*) represents the human state of the Vekllei Home Islands, as well as its dependent possessions
+The *Administration of the Interior of the Government of Vekllei* (also known as the *Interior Government* or *Interior Parliament*) represents the human state of the Vekllei Home Islands, as well as its dependent possessions.
+It includes all 100 [boroughs](/utopia/vekllei/landscape/boroughs/) of the Home Islands and its peripheral island possessions.
+Independent Commonwealth member-states Demon and Aismious lack the population to govern themselves independently, and so are dependent on the Interior Government.

+The Interior Government is made up of 10 ministries.

 ### Ministry of Commerce
 {{<boxtag pink>}}COSMOSOL{{</boxtag>}}

 The Vekllei *Ministry of Commerce* (COSMOSOL) regulates and initiates trade in the country.
-Despite the functional moneylessness of the Commonwealth, COSMOSOL remains among the busiest ministries of the Interior Government, since all international trade and entitled renumeration (the Vekllei turn-of-phrase for withdrawing from the [Labour Bank](/utopia/vekllei/society/government/#bank-of-vekllei) occurs through its subordinate commissions.
+Despite the functional moneylessness of the Commonwealth, COSMOSOL remains among the busiest ministries of the Interior Government, since all economic policy, international trade and entitled renumeration (the Vekllei turn-of-phrase for withdrawing from the [Labour Bank](/utopia/vekllei/society/government/#bank-of-vekllei)) occurs through its subordinate commissions.
 Common responsibilities of COSMOSOL include:

-* Regulation and taxation of international trade, particularly through Government "White Bonds" and Labour Bank "Blue Bonds".
+* Regulation and taxation of international trade, particularly through Government 'White Bonds' and Labour Bank 'Blue Bonds'.
 * Banking the Commonwealth state apparatus.
 * Advising the Parliament on economic policy and foreign trade.
 * Monitoring and reporting on the health of foreign markets.
 * Printing and transporting currency.

+Vekllei has a reputation as a financial capital for its political neutrality and location between Europe and the Americas, and is among the largest facilitators of international commerce and exchange in the world.

 {{<section>}}
 #### Bank of Vekllei

 The *Labour Bank of Vekllei* (commonly "*Bank of Vekllei*") is the central bank and currency store of Vekllei.
 It is operated by the Ministry of Commerce and maintains branches in most major borough capitals in the Home Islands, as well as across all member states of the Vekllei Commonwealth.
 It is not autonomous and is beholden to the policy decisions of COSMOSOL and, in certain cases, the Interior and Commonwealth Parliaments.
 Its sworn purpose, as instructed by the Floral Constitution, is to advocate for Floral Economics.

+The Bank of Vekllei was founded 1642 as the Royal Bank in [Lola](/utopia/vekllei/landscape/boroughs/lola/), and is the fifth oldest bank in the world.

 Most banks in Vekllei are institutional or industrial, since the average Vekllei person is unmoneyed and, in a conventional definition, unbanked.
 Nonetheless, Vekllei maintains several commercial banks under the Bank of Vekllei umbrella, tasked primarily with: